 Political agents' and voters' responses to discovery announcements may underlie observed governance outcomes.
-I implement a difference-in-differences specification to study discovery effects on political competition, selection, and patronage.
-To measure political competition, I compute number of candidates and competitive candidates (Niemi and Hsieh, 2002).
+I thus implement a difference-in-differences specification to study discovery effects on political competition, selection, and patronage.
+To measure political competition, I compute the number of candidates and competitive candidates (Niemi and Hsieh, 2002).
 I compute the number and value of campaign donations to measure intensity of fundraising and influence-buying.
 As a measure of political selection (and winner characteristics), I use candidates' and winners' sex, age, and education-level.
-To measure intensity of public employment patronage, I follow Colonnelli et al. (2020) in computing the number and share of campaign donors who are hired to discretionary municipal public jobs (cargos comissionados) after the candidate they donated to wins an election.
+To measure the intensity of public employment patronage, I follow Colonnelli et al. (2020) in computing the number and share of campaign donors who are hired to discretionary municipal public jobs (cargos comissionados) after the candidate they donated to wins an election.

 Let Y{me} be an outcome in municipality m in election period e.
-I regress this outcome on unit and time fixed effects (δ_m and λ_e) and T{me} , a time varying measure of discovery-treatment (Equation 4).
-For continuous outcome variables, I apply the inverse hyperbolic sine transformation.
-In all cases, I cluster standard errors at the municipality level.
+I regress this outcome on unit and time fixed effects (δ_m and λ_e) and T{me} , a time-varying indicator of whether a discovery occurred in the municipality's offshore catchment zone in the four years prior to an election (Equation 4).
+For continuous outcome variables, I apply the inverse hyperbolic sine transformation, and in all cases I cluster standard errors at the municipality level.